hirro/yo-worktajm/README.md

 It is not functional yet.

-Status is kept on Pivotal.
+Status is kept on Pivotal..

 ## Stack